ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 For reasons that we address later in {{privacy}}, the way that the Server publishes and maintains this information impacts the effective privacy of the clients.
-In this section we describe the main policies that need to be satisfied for a key management system that serves a particular Privacy Pass ecosystem.
+In this section, we describe the main policies that need to be satisfied for a key management system that serves a particular Privacy Pass ecosystem.